 Mark is a long-term resident of the Caboolture-Morayfield area, having grown up in Burpengary and attended a local primary school (St Eugene College).
-He lives locally with his wife, Holly and son Daniel.
+He lives locally with his wife, Holly and sons Daniel & Flynn.

 As the State Member for Morayfield, Mark is recognised for his strong work ethic, dedication to the role, and community spirit.
 From volunteering in school tuckshops and removing graffiti from public spaces to successfully advocating for greater public investment in local road, public transport, education and sporting infrastructure and holding regular mobile offices, Mark prides himself on working hard to deliver for local people.